 A) It depends on the wages for the job you refused.
 The wage requirement to determine if work is suitable is calculated using the wages earned in the high quarter of the base period.
 The high base period quarter is divided by 13 (the number of weeks in a quarter) to calculate the average weekly wage (AWW).
 Example: An individual’s earnings in the high quarter are $5,200.
 To compute the AWW, divide $5,200 by 13.
 The AWW is $400 which equals $10 per hour in a 40 hour work week.
 A job offer may be considered suitable if the offered wages are at or above the following percentages of the AWW:

-- 100 percent if work is offered in the first five weeks of a claim
+- 100 percent if work is offered the first week of a claim

-- 75 percent if work is offered during the 6th through 12th week of a claim
+- 90 percent if work is offered during the 2nd and 3rd week of a claim

-- 70 percent if work is offered during the 13th through 18th week of a claim
+- 70 percent if work is offered after the 6th through the 8th week of a claim

 Q) What if I'm sick or injured and cannot work?